Y-mAbs Therapeutics Inc. (YMAB) and Edesa Biotech Inc. (NASDAQ:EDSA) Comparison side by side | New Business Observer

 Summary

-Y-mAbs Therapeutics Inc. beats on 6 of the 8 factors Edesa Biotech Inc.
+On 6 of the 8 factors Y-mAbs Therapeutics Inc. beats Edesa Biotech Inc.

 Y-mAbs Therapeutics, Inc., a clinical-stage biopharmaceutical company, focuses on the development and commercialization of novel antibody therapeutic products for cancer treatment in the United States.
 It is developing naxitamab for the treatment of pediatric patients with relapsed or refractory, high-risk neuroblastoma, as well as other GD2 positive tumors; and omburtamab for the treatment of pediatric patients with central nervous system/leptomeningeal metastases, desmoplastic small round cell tumors, diffuse intrinsic pontine glioma, and other B7-H3 positive tumors.
 The company has a license and research collaboration agreement with Memorial Sloan-Kettering Cancer Center.
 Y-mAbs Therapeutics, Inc. was founded in 2015 and is headquartered in New York, New York.